sodadata/docs/soda-sql/scan.md

 ---
 layout: default
-title: Scans
+title: Run a Soda SQL scan
 description: A scan is a command that executes tests to extract information about data in a dataset.
 Soda SQL uses YAML file contents to prepare SQL queries for a scan.
+sidebar: sql
-parent: Concepts
+parent: Soda SQL
+redirect_from:
-redirect_from: /soda-sql/documentation/scan.html
+- /soda-sql/documentation/scan.html
+- /soda/scan.html
 ---

-# Scans
+# Run a Soda SQL scan

+{% include banner-sql.md %}

 A **scan** is a command that executes [tests]({% link soda/glossary.md %}#test) to extract information about data in a [dataset]({% link soda/glossary.md %}#dataset).